98Ali/98ali.github.io/_news/announcement_4.md

 ---
 layout: post
+title: We established the Neuroscience and Artificial Intelligence Research Group (NAIRG) to foster a more innovative environment in a lab, concentrating on computational neuroscience and AI research
-date: 2022-05-22 08:59:00-0400
+date: 2022-05-22 22:11:00-0400
-inline: true
+inline: false
 related_posts: false
 ---

-We established the Neuroscience and Artificial Intelligence Research Group (NAIRG) to foster a more innovative environment in our lab, concentrating on computational neuroscience and AI research.
-تست خبر دوم